torres11991/dap-curriculum/Contributing.md

 ## Style Guide

-All code should be within Code Blocks using triple ticks (```) for MarkDown files or within Code blocks in Jupyter Notebook files.
+- All code should be within Code Blocks using triple ticks (```) for MarkDown files or within Code blocks in Jupyter Notebook files.
+This enables the "copy code block" functionality when viewing the MarkDown.

 ### Commit your changes to your local repository

+After updates are at a place where you are comfortable with committing them to your issue branch.
+Execute the following steps:

+- `git status` to verify that the expected files and changes are going to be committed.
+- `git add .` or `git add {filename}` for each file to be committed.
+- `git commit -m"{message}"` where the message includes the branch name followed by a colon and then the description of the ticket.

+Example: `git commit -m"DAP-11: Create a contribution.md document"`

 ### Merge latest development branch into issue branch